The Conservative Organizational Entrepreneur

 I began to hold national leadership schools in 1968, when I worked for the College Republican National Committee.

-I founded the Leadership Institute on the side while with conservative direct mail giant Richard Viguerie.
+I founded the Leadership Institute on the side while working for conservative direct mail giant Richard Viguerie.

-Then I went to work for Senator Gordon Humphrey (R-NH).
+Then I went to work for U.S. Senator Gordon Humphrey (R-NH).

 I suggest you build up your organization to the point where there’s sufficient revenue to avoid taking too big a risk as you leap to independence.

 While building your non-profit group, if you have marketable skills, you might work as a consultant or start a for-profit company selling goods or services.